 Query and aggregate data, visually

-The OutSystems IDE allows development teams to query and aggregate data visually so developers with any skill set can work with the complex data needed for any application.
+The OutSystems visual editor allows development teams to query and aggregate data visually so developers with any skill set can work with the complex data needed for any application.

 OutSystems doesn't limit developers to manipulating data visually.
 They can write queries and stored procedures using standard SQL.